ccie16798/subnettools/README.md

 Input CSV format
 ================
 When working on CSV route files, please note the following
-- Input subnet/routes files SHOULD have a CSV header describing its structure (prefix, mask,, GW, comment, etc...)
+- Input routes files SHOULD have a CSV header describing its structure (prefix, mask,, GW, comment, etc...)
-- Input subnet/routes files without a CSV header are assumed to be : prefix;mask;GW;comment or prefix;mask;comment
+- Input routes files without a CSV header are assumed to be : prefix;mask;GW;comment or prefix;mask;comment
-- default CSV header is "prefix;mask;device;GW;comment"
+- default routes CSV header is "prefix;mask;device;GW;comment"
 - CSV header can be changed by using the configuration file (subnettools confdesc for more info)
-- Input IPAM CSV MUST have a CSV header; there is a defaut header, but it is derived from my company's one
-- So IPAM CSV header MUST be described in the configuration file
+- IPAM CSV header MUST be described in the configuration file
 - BGP routes files MUST have a CSV header

 - some commands can take <stdin> as input : sort, sortby, bgpsortby, print, ipam, filter, bgpfilter